 What's it like to be part of the Lung Cancer Team at Penn Medicine?

 I have the privilege to work with a brilliant multidisciplinary team at Penn Medicine.
 They strive to give our patients the best treatment options.
-They are involved in all of the clinical trials at Penn Medicine, as well as many trials across the country.
+They have devoted their life to advancing lung cancer treatment to optimize the best outcomes for our patients.
+Our doctors are part of many clinical trials.
+They will screen and recommend appropriate trials to help you get the best care they can offer.

 What makes your team of nurse navigators so special at Penn?